What is the ANU College of Law Internship program?

 Yes.
 Applications should be submitted using the appropriate online form.
 Links to the forms can be found on the Internships page.

-Students will be notified their ANU email address regarding the outcome of their application.
+Students will be notified through their ANU email address regarding the outcome of their application.

 When will applications open?